ItsRhetorical/FirstMaze/README.md

 # FirstMaze
 Simple maze solving program to learn python

-Run Input.py to get started
+Run maze Solver.py to get started

 Note currently only one entrance is supported (on the top row) and one exit (on the bottom row) Side openings are technically not supported